greencutie/learn-sql/readme.md

 ## Books

 ### 1. Learning SQL.
 Alan Beaulieu.
 2007
-1. Check database settings in `phinx-beaulieu.yml`
-2. Check DATABASE_NAME in migration file
+1. Create database `beaulieu` (or whatever, but then change it in `phinx-beaulieu.yml` and in migration file in `beaulieu/migrations/`
-3. `bash refresh.sh phinx-beaulieu.yml`
+2. `bash refresh.sh phinx-beaulieu.yml`

 To rollback:

 `vendor/bin/phinx rollback -c phinx-beaulieu.yml -t 0`

 ### 2. SQL Cookbook.
 Anthony Molinaro.
 2009
-1. Check database settings in `phinx-molinaro.yml`
+1. Create database `molinaro` (or whatever, but then change it in `phinx-molinaro.yml`)
 2. `bash refresh.sh phinx-molinaro.yml`

 To rollback: